sysgoblin/PSURLScanio/README.md

 [![Build Status](https://dev.azure.com/cbaylissmk2/github%20projects/_apis/build/status/sysgoblin.PSURLScanio?branchName=dev)](https://dev.azure.com/cbaylissmk2/github%20projects/_build/latest?definitionId=2&branchName=dev)
 [![Powershell Gallery](https://img.shields.io/badge/PSGallery-0.1.5-yellow)](https://www.powershellgallery.com/packages/PSUrlScanio/0.1.5)

-# PSURLScanio
+# PSURLScanio 🔍
+> A Powershell module for using the urlscan.io API.

 PSURLScanio/PSUrlScanio is a Powershell module/wrapper for the urlscan.io API.
 The module allows you to quickly query/submit data to the service and incorporate it in to your automated threat hunting/intel processes using PoSh.

-For example, let's hunt for some potential HSBC phishing pages that have embedded the companies logo!
+For example, let's hunt for some potential HSBC phishing pages that have embedded the companies logo! 🕵️‍
 ![demo1](https://i.imgur.com/wcCeW1D.gif)

-# Install
+# Install 📦
 Head over to urlscan.io and get yourself an API key (https://urlscan.io/user/apikey/new/), install the module and then run Connect-UrlScanio to set your key.
 ```powershell
 Install-Module -Name PSUrlScanio -Repository PSGallery
 Connect-UrlScanio -ApiKey "2126abb6-3686-47ef-bae5-9daf6c9e0888"
 ```

-## Examples
+# Examples 📜
 ### Search for the last scan for the domain github.com.
 ```powershell
 Search-Urlscanio -Domain github.com -Limit 1 -Specific